History of bicycle polo

 1966 : Creation of the Cycle Polo Federation of India.

 1994 : Creation of the Bicycle Polo Association of America.

 in Richland, U.S.A., with

 January 1999: First French web-site concerning bike polo: www.chez.com/polovelo (now www.polo-velo.net).

-One or two French teams play this Championship each year since 2000.
+One or two French teams have played this Championship each year since 2000.